Bikers rally in Tyler to support local law enforcement

-TYLER, Texas (KETK) – Today, bikers from across the nation gathered at their local courthouses to show support for law enforcement.
-One group even coming together here in Tyler.
+TYLER, Texas (KETK) – Saturday, bikers from across the nation gathered at their local courthouses to show support for law enforcement.
+One group even coming together in Tyler.

 After months of divide among people and police, bikers wanted to put on a show of unity.
 The people present today said being peaceful in no way means being passive.